dreamportdev/Osdev-Notes/07_VirtualFileSystem/02_VirtualFileSystem.md

 This is in a nutshell a very high level overview of how the Virtual File System wokrs, in the next paragraphs we will go in more in details and explain all the steps involved and see how to add mountpoints, how to open/close files, read them.

 ## The VFS in details

+Finally we are going to write our implementation of the virtual file system, followed by an example driver (**spoiler alert**: the tar archive format), in this section we will see how to:

+* load and unload a file system (mount/umount)
+* open and close a file
+* read/write it's content
+* open, read and close a directory

 ### Loading a file system